 Pete – Yeah and it doesn’t matter where you go either, like every deli and every sandwich shop is just as good as the other, it’s fantastic, love it!
 But my favorite place is Pies and Thighs, it’s a little out of the way from the team hotel (in Brooklyn) kind of in that hipster area right by the bridge, it’s probably about five minutes away from DUMBO, but Pies and Thighs is amazing.
 It’s the best chicken biscuit you’ll ever have in your life, and I’m from the south so…”

-Pete – For me I just love getting guys in, I mean that’s what the Mets drafted me to do.
-For organizations that preach the long ball or whatever, I don’t really.. for me I think the whole point of having a four hole hitter, like you could hit zero home runs but if you have 100 plus RBIs then you’re a run producer, it doesn’t matter.
+Pete – For me, I just love getting guys in, I mean that’s what the Mets drafted me to do.
+For me, I think the whole point of having a four-hole hitter, you could hit zero home runs but if you have 100 plus RBIs then you’re a run producer, it doesn’t matter.

 I’m sure that’s not going to happen, but for me it’s just, ‘I’ve got to get my guys in’.
 And that’s just what I take pride in and you have to make it personal with the pitcher because he’s got a job too, he’s getting paid to get outs and I’m trying to get paid to get guys in, so it’s just a battle of wills.
 It’s just mental toughness and I take pride in getting my guys in and coming up clutch in the moment, and that’s what every kid dreams of doing, I’m just lucky enough to get paid for doing that.